regisb/edx-documentation/en_us/data/source/internal_data_formats/special_exam_events_overview.rst

 ..
-The contents of this file are now included in course_team_event_types.rst and this file is no longer used in an include directive in tracking_logs.rst
+The contents of this file are now included in course_team_event_types.rst and student_event_types.rst.
+This file is no longer used in an include directive in tracking_logs.rst

 Special exams are a type of course exam that includes timed exams, proctored exams, and practice proctored exams.
 These exam types offer more complicated